hiamjoseph/Writeups_EASY/README.md

 ## What's pico?

-pico, from my understanding is a place where cybersec enthusiasts of all levels gather to learn practice and participate in CTF challenges; I currently only use it to practice and getting introduced to CTFs and the world of digital securtiy.
+Pico is a platform where cybersecurity enthusiasts of all levels come together to learn, practice, and engage in Capture The Flag (CTF) challenges.
+Currently, I use Pico primarily for practicing and familiarizing myself with CTFs and the broader field of digital security.

 Feel free to message me about anything.